Query schedules

 You can only add a schedule to a query that has already been created, and saved.

 This workflow covers the scheduling process in the Query Service UI.
-To learn how to add schedules using the API, please read the scheduled queries endpoint guide.
+To learn how to add schedules using the API, refer to the scheduled queries endpoint guide.

 Create a query schedule create-schedule